me-manu/eblstud/README.md

 Prerequisites
 -------------
-Running version of python 2.7 and newest versions of the following packages:
+For the simplest use, i.e. reading in EBL model files and calculating the gamma-ray attenuation from them, you'll need a running version of python 2.7 and newest versions of the following packages:
 - numpy
 - scipy
 - matplotlib

+Some extra packages are also required if you want to perform non-standard calculations included in the directories tools/, ppa/, ebl/

 Installation
 ------------